Collections Showcase and temporary displays are now open. Tours of the Glasgow Museums' Stores run regularly.

 - Room settings - including 17 interiors designed by Charles Rennie Mackintosh for Miss Cranston's Ingram Street tearooms.

-The collections are mainly in storage and access is through a regular programme of tours, talks, collections study and learning activities.
+The collections are mainly in storage.
+Access is through a regular programme of tours, talks, collections study and learning activities.

 Visit our What's On section for full programme details.